Fla. MDs Skip Work to Protest Insurance

 A task force appointed by Florida Gov. Jeb Bush recently voted to recommend that jury awards for punitive damages and pain-and-suffering awards in medical malpractice cases be capped at $250,000.

 ``The quality of care for Floridians will be diminished if we don’t deal with medical malpractice reform.
 In the long run, that’s the issue,″ Bush said Monday.

-Dr. Robert Cline, president of the Florida Medical Association, said last year 130 patients received claims worth more than $1 million.
+Dr. Robert Cline, president of the Florida Medical Association, said that 130 patients received claims worth more than $1 million last year.

 ``So we’re jeopardizing care for 16 million people in the state of Florida because of these 130 claims?″ Cline said. ``We’re approaching Third World medicine where people are traveling 100 miles to get specialized care.″

 Since 1975, rates for professional liability insurance have increased fivefold across the nation.
 In comparison, rates for doctors in California, where reforms were passed in 1975, rose only 167 percent during the same period, Cline said.